Amazon Bioeconomy Small Grant Evaluation Facility

 - Traditional Amazonians: Are traditional Amazonians represented in the project leadership?
 Will the program support traditional Amazonian populations?

-What kinds of support for bioeconomy entrepreneurs have been suggested to date?
+What kinds of support for bioeconomy entrepreneurship have been suggested to date?

 A few of the ideas proposed to date include: 1) Helping to professionalize leadership teams with training and entrepreneurial mentors/advisors, 2) Crafting of impact messaging, niche, and metrics, 3) Guiding market development strategy and innovation, 3) Aiding product design and market fit, 4) Helping financial records management, 5) Assessing business models and viability, 6) Accessing opportunities for scale, 7) Enhancing creditworthiness, 8) Planning for investor exits, and more.